 Invasive Non-Native Species (INNS)

-Invasive non-native species can spread rapidly and have dramatic effects on biodiversity at both a local and national scale.
-It is therefore important to monitor and take action against invasive non-native species, so that we can safeguard our native plants, animals and habitats.
+Invasive Non-Native Species can spread rapidly and have dramatic effects on biodiversity at both a local and national scale.
+It is therefore important to monitor and take action against invasive non-native species.
+So we can safeguard our native plants, animals and habitats.

 Maintaining Our Biodiversity

-The North East is rich in wildlife, with the area being home to a diverse range of natural habitats and species – this also helps make it a brilliant environment for people in which to live and work.
+The North East is rich in wildlife, with the area being home to a diverse range of natural habitats and species.
+This helps make it a brilliant environment for people in which to live and work.

 Biodiversity underpins many of our industries such as agriculture, timber, pulp and paper, and horticulture.
-As well as being important for nature conservation and the raw materials they supply; habitats and species provide important ‘services’ such as crop pollination, clean water and better flood control.
+Habitats and species are crucial for nature conservation and the raw materials they provide.
+They also offer essential services such as crop pollination, clean water, and improved flood control.

 With the advances in technology and our increasing reliance on it, it is easy to forget that nature can, and does, provide more natural solutions to many of society’s problems.
 As the variety of species declines, so do future options.